Aryan-401/Blog-Backup/cl6uoc3mh040as0nv8zs55pw0.md

 ```

 ## Conclusion
 Carbon is a fantastic Language, it's still in its early stages of development, and it'll hopefully get better over time.
 One obvious flaw is the lack of documentation.
 I want to remind you that Carbon is still under development, and Google does not recommend using it for any scaled-up applications.
-I hope you have as much fun as I did try to learn Carbon!
+I hope you have as much fun as I did trying to learn Carbon!